UselessPress/decapitated-animals-data/readme.md

 * collections of charts or graphs
 * interactive features
 * works of fine art
+* physical installations
 * apps
 * etc.

-All submitted projects will be featured on the Useless Press website, and the winning project will receive a $50 honorarium.
+Submitted projects will be featured on the Useless Press website, and the winning project will receive a $50 honorarium.

 To enter the competition, send project materials and a brief written description to [contact@uselesspress.org](mailto:contact@uselesspress.org) by **October 1st, 2015**.
 Please note that sketches, concepts, and proof-of-concepts for are also welcome.
 If you have any questions at all please don't hesitate to send them to this same address.